spacetelescope/drizzlepac/doc/source/singlevisit.rst

 The result is that an increasing number of visits are taken where observations drift and/or roll during the course of the visit or re-acquire at slightly different pointings from one orbit to the next.
-Whatever the reasons, data across each visit can not automatically be assumed to align.
+Whatever the reasons, data across each visit cannot automatically be assumed to align.
 Single-visit mosaic (SVM) processing attempts to correct these relative alignment errors and to align the data to an absolute astrometric frame so that all the data across all the filters used can be drizzled onto the same pixel grid.